 Antigua & Barbuda

-To be able to become a citizen of Republic of Turkey, there are several options investors might benefit from.
-They can make an investment of at least 250,000 $ in real estate.
-They can also found/buy a company with at least 500,000 $ capital.
-Finally, they can prefer depositing 500,000 $ in State investment instruments or state banks operating in Turkey provided that they do not withdraw such amount for three years.
+To be able to become a citizen of the Republic of Turkey, there are several options investors might benefit from.
+They can make an investment of at least $250,000 in real estate.
+They can also invest in a company with a minimum capital of $500,000.
+Finally, they can prefer depositing $500,000 in State investment instruments or state banks operating in Turkey, provided that they do not withdraw such amount for three years.
 Also, employing 50 personnel is determined as a criterion for applying for Turkish citizenship with the new regulation.

 Through investment government-approved projects across the United States of America, investors can get the EB-5 visa.
 This visa gives permanent U.S. residency.
-It also provides the holder with the right to education, live, work, study and retirement in the USA.
+It also provides the holder with the right to education, live, work, study, and retirement in the USA.
 It also enables receiving the investment back upon the completion of the project.
-US government requires the main applicant to reside in the USA for at least half of each year.
+The US government requires the main applicant to reside in the USA for at least half of each year.

 The US passport has a minimum investment threshold of $900.000.
 As being one of the programs which have a rather long processing period, it takes around 20 to 26 months until getting the residency.